microsoft/nni/docs/en_US/ExperimentConfig.md

   * __includeIntermediateResults__

-      If __includeIntermediateResults__ is true, the last intermediate results of the trials early stopped by assessor are sent to tuner as final results.
+      If __includeIntermediateResults__ is true, the last intermediate result of the trial that is early stopped by assessor is sent to tuner as final result.
 The default value of __includeIntermediateResults__ is false.

 * __assessor__